Documents include a Delivery Status, to indicate if a document has been sent to a client, or to indicate that a document has been received.

 To clear the Delivery Status, reset this to blank:

 - Click the Delivery button.

 Marking an Email as Sent with the Delivery button

-If needed, you can mark that an email that is still draft in FYI has been sent from Outlook in the same way using the Delivery button.
+If needed, you can mark that an email that is still a draft in FYI has been sent from Outlook, in the same way, using the Delivery button.

 Setting Postal Service as the Default Send Method

 If a client always needs documents to be sent by postal service, "Postal Service" can be set as the default for the client in the Client - Settings tab for the Send Attachments setting (refer to Setting Filing Defaults for a Client).